-In the pneumatic range, you have very interesting compact models ideal for cutting small parts, alongside larger models whose performance can easily match that of the electric saws.
-Due to its technology that is directly linked a high-volume air compressor, the pneumatic saw is popular with some professionals.
-Its features makes it an essential tool for high risk or poorly ventilated sites.
-Very light and compact, various industries became a fan of this tool mainly because of the precision it bringts to their work.
+In the pneumatic range, you have very interesting compact models ideal for cutting small parts, alongside larger models whose performance can easily match that of power saws.
+Due to its technology that is directly linked to a high-volume air compressor, the pneumatic saw is popular with some professionals.
+Its features make it an essential tool for high risk or poorly ventilated sites.
+Very light and compact, various industries became a fan of this tool mainly because of the precision it brings to their work.
 It has several important features:

 - Speed of 1000 rpm (rotations per minute);

-- Presence of blade cover - depth of cut control;
+- Blade cover - depth of cut control;

 - Usable for steel, aluminum and plastic;

-- Rubberized handle for better grip and protection from cold - the relaxed air generates cold on the grinder, saws and so on. ;
+- Rubberised handle for better grip and protection from the cold - expanded air makes grinders, saws etc cold;

 - Because of the small size one can work with one hand;

-- The required air flow is about 200 l/min (liters/minute) and the minimum pressure is 3 B (bar).
+- The required air flow is about 200 l/min (litres/minute) and the minimum pressure is 3 B (bar).